bahp/django-protondx/docs/modules/history/meeting_history.rst

 Topics discussed
 ~~~~~~~~~~~~~~~~

-1. Finalised all functions for the website that agreed  in 5/18/2020
+1. Finalised all functions for the website that agreed on :ref:`18-05-2020`.

 2. Suggestions for the video demonstration